oktadev/okta-blog/_source/_posts/2021-04-22-secure-fastapi-sqlalchemy.md

 ```

 Save the file, reload [localhost:8080][], and you should see every bear again.
-But something else is missing… the `Owner` column is empty!
+But something else is missing... the `Owner` column is empty!
 When we serialize
 bear records in the back end, we include each bear's owner's email — a piece of
 data that comes from our SQLAlchemy-backed `User` model.
 Since `User` is a
 subclass of the `Base` SQLAlchemy class we registered via `sqlalchemy-oso`'s